 And then, one day at school, the tooth comes out!
 No text is needed: the joy on Ethan’s face and the tooth in his hand says it all.

 Furthermore, when Ethan races off the school bus, Dad has a surprise of his own.
 The sap is flowing!

 Ethan, we begin to realize, doesn’t just relish sugaring time for the delicious maple syrup it produces: the partnership it inspires between father and son is just as sweet.
 In two sequential spreads, we get glimpses of the process of hauling buckets of sap from trees, boiling it in flat pans over an open fire, and then bottling the thick, smooth, sugary syrup.
 Father and son work side by side, sneaking smiling glances at one another, giving thumbs up.
 (For children looking for step-by-step information about how maple syrup is made, don’t miss the new informative comics-style picture book, Bear Goes Sugaring.)

 Come Sunday, when the sun comes up just a little earlier, while the robins walk through melting snow, “Ethan poured sweet maple syrup on his pancakes.”
 His look once again says everything: the best things in life are worth the wait.

 Did you enjoy this post?
 Make sure you don’t miss others!
 Enter your email on the right hand side of my homepage, and you’ll receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Instagram (@thebookmommy), where I’m most active these days, posting reviews and updates on what my kids are reading, or Facebook (What To Read To Your Kids) and Twitter (@thebookmommy).

 Review copy from Houghton Mifflin Harcourt.
 All opinions are my own.
-Amazon.com affiliate links support me and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!